freenet/freenet-core/README.md

 ### Reputation System

-Allows users to build up reputation over time <br>
+This system allows users to build up reputation over <br>
-based on feedback from those they interact with.
+time  based on feedback from those they interact with.

 Think of the feedback system in services such as Uber, <br>
-but with **Locutus** it will be completely decentralized & <br>
+but with **Locutus** it will be completely decentralized and <br>
 cryptographically secure.

 <br>